-Verify graft position and adjust it forward, if necessary.
+- Verify graft position and adjust it forward, if necessary.
 Recheck graft position with angiography.

-NOTE: If an angiographic catheter is placed parallel to the stent graft, use this to perform position angiography.

-Loosen the safety lock from the green trigger-wire release mechanism.
-Withdraw the trigger-wire in a continuous movement until the proximal end of the graft opens (Fig. 11).
-Do not rotate the green trigger-wire knob.
-Withdrawing the trigger-wire completely will also release the distal attachment to the introducer.

-NOTE: Check to make sure that all trigger-wires are removed prior to withdrawal of the introduction system.
+NOTE: If an angiographic catheter is placed parallel to the stent graft, use this to perform position angiography. - Loosen the safety lock from the green trigger-wire release mechanism.
+Withdraw the trigger-wire slowly until the proximal end of the graft opens.
+(Fig. 11) Withdrawing the trigger-wire completely will also release the distal attachment to the introducer.
+NOTE: Check to make sure that all trigger-wires are removed prior to withdrawal of the delivery system. - 13.
 Remove the inner introduction system entirely, leaving the sheath and wire guide in the graft.

-CAUTION: To avoid entangling any catheters left in situ, rotate the introduction system during withdrawal.
-14. Close the Captor Hemostatic Valve on the Flexor Introducer Sheath by turning it in a clockwise direction until it stops.
+CAUTION: To avoid entangling any catheters left in situ, rotate the delivery system during with-drawal. - 14.
+Close the Captor Hemostatic Valve on the Flexor Introducer Sheath by turning it in a clockwise direction until it stops.

-Proximal Extension Molding Balloon Insertion (Optional) 1.
-Prepare molding balloon as follows and/or per the manufacturer's
+Proximal Extension Molding Balloon Insertion (Optional)

-- Flush wire lumen with heparinized saline Remove all air from balloon - 2.
-In preparation for the insertion of the molding balloon, open the Captor - Hemostatic Valve by turning it counter-clockwise.

-3. Advance the molding balloon over the wire guide and through the Captor Hemostatic Valve of the introduction system to the level of the proximal fixation/seal site.
-Maintain proper sheath positioning.

-4. Tighten the Captor Hemostatic Valve around the molding balloon with gentle pressure by turning it clockwise.
+- 1. Prepare molding balloon as follows and/or per the manufacturer's instructions. - Flush wire lumen with heparinized saline - Remove all air from balloon - 2.
+In preparation for the insertion of the molding balloon, open the Captor Hemostatic Valve by turning it counter-clockwise. - 3.
+Advance the molding balloon over the wire guide and through the Captor Hemostatic Valve of the introduction system to the level of the proximal fixation/seal site.
+Maintain proper sheath positioning. - 4.
+Tighten the Captor Hemostatic Valve around the molding balloon with gentle pressure by turning it clockwise.